What To Do With Tofu: Types, Tips & Recipes You’ll Love

 #5 Long-life tofu

 While an unopened pack of tofu can last for a few months in the refrigerator after its manufacturing date, you might want something with a longer shelf life.
 Consider long-life tofu, which tastes very similar to fresh tofu, and can be stored in a cool, dry place for between a few months to a year.
-However, it only keeps in the refrigerator 3-5 days after opening.
+However, it only keeps in the refrigerator for 3-5 days after opening.

 Final Word